-b) expected results justify the resource requirements which are derived from and linked to outputs required to achieve such results; and c) actual performance in achieving expected results is measured by performance indicators.
+b) expected results justify the resource requirements which are derived from and linked to outputs required to achieve such results; and from and linked to outputs required to achieve such results; and c) actual performance in achieving expected results is measured by performance indicators.

-Amounts used for budgeting and budgetary control purposes, representing either target or estimated average unit costs.
+Standard costs Amounts used for budgeting and budgetary control purposes, representing either target or estimated average unit costs.